In-situ globular clusters in alternative dark matter Milky Way galaxies: a first approach to fuzzy and core-like dark matter theories: In-situ globular clusters in FDM Milky Ways

 Regarding the initial conditions of GCs in FDM MWs, we choose to distribute them equivalently in terms of relative gravitational binding energy $E/\left|E_{\rm min}\right|$ and relative angular momentum $L_z/L_z^{\rm circ}(E)$ across the different DM models, as shown in Figure~\ref{fig05}.
 In other words, the clusters were created with equivalent orbital parameters in each potential.
 This disc-like initial configuration for the in-situ population ensures a fair comparison between gravitational potentials that have very different structures (cores versus cusps).
 This approach guarantees that the GCs probe dynamically similar regions in each model, allowing us to isolate the impact of the DM nature on their orbital evolution and mass loss.
-Each GC is assigned a mass of $10^6~M_{\odot}$ and a half-mass radius of 10 pc.
-Moreover, dynamical friction is inefficient for in-situ GCs over our integration timescale ($\sim$ 11 Gyr) due to the large mass ratio between the enclosed MW mass and the GC masses.
+In our modelling, we do not assign a mass or size to the GCs.
+Instead, we treat them as test particles, since dynamical friction is negligible over our integration timescale ($\sim$ 11 Gyr) due to the large mass ratio between the enclosed MW mass and typical GC masses.
 This allows us to omit the specific implementation of FDM dynamical friction, which will be necessary for modeling the ex-situ population.
+For the mass loss calculation, each GC is initially assigned a mass of $10^6~M_{\odot}$.
+The mass decay applied in post-processing does not impact GC orbits, since dynamical friction is negligible.
 We also neglect dynamical heating of GCs induced by density fluctuations in FDM galaxies.
 Indeed, Figure~\ref{fig04} shows that this disruption process is exceedingly slow for MW GCs, even in the central region, with timescales ranging from 30 to 400 Gyr within the inner 1 kpc, assuming $m_{22} = 0.3$ for an FDM halo with a total mass of $10^{12}~M_{\odot}$.
 We computed this disruption time using Equation~\eqref{tdis} for the 171 GCs in the MW as provided by Gaia \citep{Vasiliev21}, assuming a relaxation efficiency factor $f_{\rm relax}$ that must be less than or equal to 1 \citep{Hui17}.
 In addition, the timescale of the process increases with the boson mass $m_{22}$.
 It is important to note that, for field stars in the MW, this heating will be particularly effective, given that their masses are 3 to 4 orders of magnitude lower than those of GCs.

 In this study, we perform GC orbital integrations for our sample of 198 MW-like galaxies across cosmic time, within time-evolving FDM MW potentials, for four different FDM particle masses: $m_{22} = 0.3$, 1, 7, and 30, using the publicly available code \texttt{galpy}\footnote{Available at \url{https://github.com/jobovy/galpy}} \citep{Bovy15}.
 We also account for mass loss of our 7709 GCs for each DM model.
 At each MW potential update, GC mass loss is computed using the model of \cite{Kruijssen11}, which includes contributions from stellar evolution, two-body relaxation, and tidal shocks.
 Our orbital integration time resolution is set to 2 Myr (500 steps per Gyr), using the fast C integrator \texttt{dop853\_c} implemented in \texttt{galpy}.
 This is an explicit Runge–Kutta method of order 8(5,3), which offers high accuracy and efficiency for evolving complex dynamical systems.
 Regarding computational performance, orbital integrations from $z = 2$ to 0 for $m_{22} = 1$ take approximately 6 CPU hours.